 When recommending undertaking a new activity/event/service provision to WMPC, the Committee will provide an assessment of potential risks/benefits and estimated cost of the undertaking.

-Co-ordinate and manage the Weekly Wednesday and the Summer and Christmas Markets.
+Co-ordinate and manage the Weekly Wednesday and Saturday markets and the Summer and Christmas Markets.

 The Committee may defer the decision on any matter to the Parish Council if they feel that this is appropriate.

-These Terms of Reference were Approved by the E & L Committee at its meeting on Monday 19th August 2019

-Dated: 19th August 2019